Ritesh-Udgata/CONVERSATION_OASIS_2.0/README.md

-# CONVERSATION_OASIS_2.0 ✌️
-NEW FEATURES:👍
+🚀 **CONVERSATION_OASIS_2.0 UPGRADE! 🌟**

+Get ready for a tech-infused chat experience like never before!
+I've just dropped the hottest features, crushed some bugs, and amped up the tech stack.
+Here's the lowdown:

+**New Features 🔥:**
-1. Image and Credentials Login info of new User Collected using Mongo Db
+1. 🌐 Image and Credentials Login via MongoDB - Because security is our style.
-2. Back-up of Old chats and reloading of it upon revisiting :)
-3. DETECTION of ONLINE or OFFLNE status through socket.io methods

-PROBLEMS FIXED:
-1. Auto scrolls in real time when new messages is sent or received.

-TECHNOLOGIES IMPLEMENTED:
+2. 🔄 Back-up and Reload - Your chats, your rules.
+Seamless continuity, always.
+3. 📡 Online/Offline Status Detection with Socket.io - Stay connected in real-time.

+**Problems Fixed 🛠:**
+1. Auto-scrolls in Real Time - Smooth as silk.
+Your messages, your pace.

+**Technologies at Play 🚀:**
-1. jQuery - Simplification
+1. jQuery - Domination made simple.
-2. HTML - structure
-3. CSS -  styling
+2. HTML, CSS, JavaScript - The trio that powers the web.
+3. Embedded JavaScript (EJS) - Uniting code and style effortlessly.
-4. JAVASCRIPT - Actions
+4. Bootstrap - Stylish designs, no sweat.
-5. EMBEDDED JAVASCRIPT - Integrate html & js
+5. Node.js - Turbocharged JavaScript on the server.
-6. BOOTSTRAP - easy css
+6. MongoDB - Where data dreams come true.
-7. NODE JS - v8 on steroids
+7. Web Sockets (Socket.io) - Real-time magic at your fingertips.
-8. MONGO DB - database
+8. Express.js - Middleware mastery and route royalty.

-9. WEB SOCKETS - communication setup of client and server
-10. EXPRESS JS - middlewares and routings
+🌈 Dive into the new era of chat perfection with CONVERSATION_OASIS_2.0!
+Your conversations, elevated. 🚀✨ #ChatGoals #TechRevolution #ConversationOasisVibes

+__RITESH UDGATA
+human from EARTH😉 and Student from Bits-Pilani 🏛️